LylaAtta123/intersession_data_2023/week1/content_day3/tutorial_RStudio.md

 1. View the list of mirrors by navigating to [https://cran.r-project.org/mirrors.html](https://cran.r-project.org/mirrors.html)

-2. Once you select the mirror nearest to you, you should be presented with a page (see below) that has links to download R for your specific operating system.
+2. Once you select the mirror nearest to you, you should be presented with a page (see below) that has links to download R for your specific operating system (OS).

 <img width="710" alt="Links to download R" src="https://user-images.githubusercontent.com/54687845/210781131-83ea51a4-7dcf-4ffb-9b32-2ca78a4df3e6.png">

-3. Choose the appropriate link and follow the provided instructions to download the R for your operating system.
+3. Choose the appropriate link for your OS and follow the provided instructions to download the R for your operating system.
+    NOTE: If you are a Mac user, you have to download the specific installation package based on your build (intel or apple chip) and level of MacOS update.
+You can check these two details by navigating to the apple icon in the top left corner and selecting "About This Mac".

 #### What is RStudio?